gremau/EarthSciNotebook/docs/instruments/sdi12.md

 ## Wiring for Campbell dataloggers

 SDI12 devices generally have at least 3 wires - power, ground, and serial communication.
-For a Campbell device the power will come from a 12V port (12V or SW12V), ground is G, and the serial wire connects to one of the COM ports (C1-C8). there may also be ground and shield wires for the serial circuit that should be connected to a G terminal.
+For a Campbell datalogger device the power will come from a 12V port (12V or SW12V), ground is G, and the serial wire connects to one of the COM ports (C1-C8). there may also be ground and shield wires for the serial circuit that should be connected to a G terminal.

 ## Changing SDI12 addresses